ankane/cloak/README.md

 dalli = Cloak::Dalli.new(key: key)
 ```

-And use it in place a `Dalli::Client` instance.
+And use it in place a of `Dalli::Client` instance.

 ## Technical Details